I'm currently offering editing and criitiquing services. Hola!

 Two weeks later, she phoned in and screamed excitedly.
 She had been invited to the workshop.
 She went on to win many more writing awards.

 Here’s What She Said About Her Experience

 Before I met Chioma Iwunze-Ibiam, I couldn’t tell what was wrong with my writing.
 But it sure wasn’t good enough.
 Chioma helped me through my stories, and her input helped a great deal in getting me into the Farafina Creative Writing Workshop.

 Some of the projects I have helped edit in the past include Search selected by Bailey Prize award winning writer, Chimamanda Adichie, for the Farafina Trust Writing Workshop.

 Another project is Social Studies, named Finalist of the Witivism Prize 2015.

 And The Dream by Charles Opara which was nominated for The Fiction Desk Newcomers Awards and for which I provided developmental feedback.

 I Have Also Done Many Other Editing And Consultation Works For Other Notable Writers

-I realize that not everyone can afford to pay for editing (Read other ways you can get writing critiques), and I have also started doing public critiques on the forum page.
+I realize that not everyone can afford to pay for editing (Read other ways you can get writing critiques), and I have also started referring writers to one of the best free online critique groups.
+It’s a wonderful place for budding writers who need free editing and writing feedback.
 I’ll also blog about broader writing topics.
 Leave comments on the community page.
 For free private critiques, you can also sign up on the Creative Writing Forums lists.
 You’ll be expected to give two critiques for every one you get.
 It’s also a good place to building your writing muscles.